Roland-Sankara/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 10-mirror_permissions
 This script will update the file mode for hello file with that of olleh.
 This is done with the `chmod --reference=filename filename`

+## 11-directories_permissions
+This script will update the permissions of the subfolders.
+This uses the commsnd `chmod`togther with the `find` command.